leclampin44/water-level/README.md

     accuracy_decimals: 4
     update_interval: 30s

+# Will indicate the uptime of the ESP32, usefull to know if the deepsleep is doing his job or not
   - platform: uptime
     name: "Water-Level Uptime"
     update_interval: 60s

+# Got the wifi signal status in dB
   - platform: wifi_signal
     name: "Water-Level WiFi Signal"
     update_interval: 120s

+# Configure the GPIO used for adc (to get the voltage of the battery)
   - platform: adc
     pin: GPIO35
     id : "ADCV"